ingerjm0/hifi-docs-review/05.host/01.your-domain/02.configure-settings/docs.md

 You can add audio settings for a stage in your domain.
 This stage is used for performances and events.

 1. Create two new zones, call them "Stage" and "Audience".
-2. Set the **Attenuation Coefficients** to zero with Stage as the source and Audience as the listener.
+2. Set the 'Attenuation Coefficients' to zero with Stage as the source and Audience as the listener.
 That way, anyone in Audience will hear anyone on Stage at maximum volume.
-3. If you want to minimize people in the audience hearing one another in the Audience zone, set up another **Attenuation Coefficients** pair with Audience as both source and listener, and set the distance attenuation very high--e.g., to 1.0.
+3. If you want to minimize people in the audience hearing one another in the Audience zone, set up another 'Attenuation Coefficients' pair with Audience as both source and listener, and set the distance attenuation very high--e.g., to 1.0.
 That way, you'll only hear people very close to you like your friend on your right, but won't hear the guy coughing 10 rows back.